tparchman/778_unix/text_processing/text_processing_tutorial.md

 You will notice that this command will print 100 numbers to the screen.

 Now, increase the number of random numbers until you get to a number of replicates (think millions or more) that takes your computer an appreciable amount of time to complete.
-If you made the number large enough, you’ve probably noticed that you can’t do anything else with your Terminal window while it’s busy working on your command.
+If you made the number large enough, you’ve probably noticed that you can’t do anything else with your terminal window while it’s busy working on your command.
 Use ^c to stop it printing to that file, and then execute the commands again with an “&” at the end:

     $ jot -r 1000000000 > test.txt &